InfectiousCoding/infectiouscoding.github.io/source/_posts/2013-09-04-first-time-running-raspberry-pi.markdown

   [This Logitech mouse & keyboard should do][16].

-  *Not all wireless keyboards/mice would work perfectly with Rapsberry Pi.
+  *Not all wireless keyboards/mice would work perfect enough with Rapsberry Pi.
 In fact the wireless keyboard that I used worked so badly that I had to type in pi/raspberry login combination up to 10 times :s On the other hand wireless mouse gave me no trouble, but who knows...*

 * microUSB cable.